-If you just can’t get enough of sweet gins, then you’re going to love this dreamy gin liqueur from Poetic License.
+If you just can’t get enough of sweet gin liqueurs, then you’re going to love this dreamy offering from Poetic License.
 What could go better with your Espresso gin then a slice of baked apple and salted caramel goodness?

 This tantalising tipple combines the spiciness of apple and cinnamon with the syrupy sweetness of caramel.
 Just like everyone’s favourite apple pie, this gin liqueur is essentially liquid dessert.